-74. (1) A person who directly or Influencing, indirectly influences any member of a commission of inquiry or any officer appointed under this Act, in performance of his duty, shall be guilty of inquiry or an offence and shall, upon summary trial and conviction by a Magistrate, be liable to under this Act. a fine of not less than two hundred rupees [§ 20, 2 of and not more than five hundred rupees.
+- 75.(1) A person who refuses or wilfully neglects or omits to carry out an order of a commission of inquiry or wilfully obstructs such commission shall be guilty of an offence and shall, upon summary trial and conviction by a Magistrate, be liable to rigorous imprisonment for a term not exceeding six months or to a fine of not less than one hundred rupees and not more than five hundred rupees. - (2) A prosecution for an offence under subsection (1) may be instituted in such Magistrate's Court as may be determined by the Attorney-General.